near/pagoda-experiments/README.md

 ```

 _NOTE: You'll most likely see a warning when starting up the server: `React does not recognize the fetchPriority prop`.
 You can safely ignore this for now.
 There's a fix for Next JS that hasn't been released quite yet: https://github.com/vercel/next.js/issues/65161_

-Since each app compiles imports from `packages/ui` on its own via Next JS's [externalDir](https://stackoverflow.com/a/72842944) config option, you don't need to run any additional commands when needing to make changes inside `packages/ui`.
-Simply boot up one of the development servers inside the `apps` folder.
-Any changes to `packages/ui` will be detected and hot reloaded automatically by the Next JS development server.

 ### Environment Variables